+RECEIVING AREA

-(F) RECEIVING AREA The receiving area should be amenable to pallet drop delivery.
-For delivery services beyond a pallet drop delivery please refer to section 3.7 for additional services that can be provided at an additional cost.
-INCENTIVES Offering delivery personnel incentives, of any kind, for additional delivery services is strictly prohibited.
-All incidents should be reported to AGLC Cannabis Call Centre immediately.
-BROKEN RECEIVING EQUIPMENT The AGLC Cannabis Call Centre must be notified, prior to the order being delivered, if the forklift, dock leveler or scissor lift has broken down or repairs are needed to your off-loading area in general.
+The receiving area should be accessible for pallet drop delivery.
+For delivery services beyond a pallet drop delivery please refer to Section 3.7 - Value-Add Services for additional services that can be provided at an additional cost.

+INCENTIVES

+Offering delivery personnel incentives, of any kind, for additional delivery services is strictly prohibited.

+All incidents should be reported to the Alberta Cannabis Call Centre immediately.

+BROKEN RECEIVING EQUIPMENT

+The Alberta Cannabis Call Centre must be notified, prior to the order being delivered, if the forklift, dock leveler or scissor lift is out of order or repairs are needed to your offloading area in general.
 A second delivery charge will be added to the next order if delivery cannot be completed on the first attempt.

+SNOW REMOVAL

-SNOW REMOVAL It is the responsibility of the retailer to ensure their dock area is free of snow and ice prior to the arrival of the delivery.
+It is the responsibility of the retailer to ensure their dock area is free of snow and ice prior to the arrival of the delivery.
 The driver will not deliver the order if snow and ice has not been removed from the offloading area.
 A second delivery charge will be added to the next order if the delivery cannot be completed on the first attempt.

+PALLET RETURNS

-(G) PALLET RETURNS It is the responsibility of the retailer to retain all pallets received from a delivery and return them to the carrier during the next delivery.
+It is the responsibility of the retailer to retain all pallets received from a delivery and return them to the carrier during the next delivery.
 Pallets are to be returned in the same condition in which they were received.
 Retailers must ensure that all pallets received from an AGLC delivery are separated from all other pallets, stacked and are ready for pick up at the designated 'Receiving Area.'
 A charge of \$10 per wood pallet or \$70 per plastic pallet may be applied to cover the costs of the pallets not returned, at the discretion of AGLC.

+BE CAUTIOUS

-A BE CAUTIOUS Master Cases placed on pallets may shift in transit causing pallet instability, even though the pallet and Master cases have been tightly shrink-wrapped prior to shipping.
+Master Cases placed on pallets may shift in transit causing pallet instability, even though the pallet and Master Cases have been tightly shrink-wrapped prior to shipping.
 The protective shrink-wrap should be removed carefully, layer by layer, to avoid damaging the product.